sneakyweasel/DNA/README.md

 Rosalind algorithmic DNA challenges
 My python solutions for the Rosalind challenge, might be interesting for some people to see how I solved those, please don't use it to cheat.
-Will add some notes on what I found interesting while discovering the field.
+Will add some notes on what I found interesting while discovering the field through the AP Biology program of Khan Academy.

 # Required
 - Python 3
 - Biopython library
+- pygraphviz library
-- requests library
+- networkx library

 # Links
 - http://www.bioinformatics.babraham.ac.uk/projects/download.html